 “Existing systems do not need to take action”

-Existing systems can also fall under PGS 37-1.
+Not always.
+Existing systems can also fall under PGS 37-1; transition periods are defined in Annex J (table 11).

 “PGS 37-1 and PGS 37-2 are the same”